Moving to Spain from the US: The ultimate guide for expats (2026)

 Non-lucrative visa

-Applications must be submitted from the US, typically through an in-person consular appointment before moving to Spain.
+Applications for the non-lucrative visa in Spain must be submitted from the US, typically through an in-person consular appointment before relocating to Spain.

 The visa is valid for 90 days.
 After arriving in Spain, you must apply for a Foreigner Identity Card (TIE) within one month at the immigration office or local police station.